FirelightWP/easy-fancybox/readme.txt

 - **All in One SEO Pack** and **Analytics for WordPress** with outbound link tracking enabled.
 Disable that feature.
 - **Better WP Security** randomly changes version numbers in linked file URLs, breaking the FancyBox stylesheet.
 Disable the option "Display random version number to all non-administrative users" in the Better WP Security settings.
 - By default **Google Analytics for WordPress** converts links like `href="#anyID"` to `href="http://yoursite.url/page/#anyID"`, disabling inline content shown in FancyBox.
-- **jQuery Updater** moves jQuery to version 2+ wich is incompatible.
+- **jQuery Updater** moves jQuery to version 2+ which is incompatible.
 - Both the **uBillBoard** and **Camera slideshow** have their own easing script hard-coded which conflicts with the one in Easy FancyBox.
 The only way around the conflict is to set both the Easing In and Easing Out options on your Settings > Media page to **Swing**.
-- **Wordpress Firewall 2** blocks access to image files needed for porper display of the FancyBox overlay in older IE and other non-css3 browsers.
+- **Wordpress Firewall 2** blocks access to image files needed for proper display of the FancyBox overlay in older IE and other non-css3 browsers.
 - **WordPress Amazon Associate**: A script provided by Amazon and the FancyBox script are incompatible.
 Disabling _Product Preview_ in the **WP - Amazon > Settings** page should work around the issue.
 - **WP Slimstat** with Track Outbound Clicks enabled, will break the light box effect on some browsers.
 Adding `fancybox` (or any of the other classes like `fancybox-youtube,fancybox-iframe,fancybox-inline` depending on which media should be displayed in FancyBox) to the Do Not Track field is reported to solve the issue.
 Slimstat also might interfere with the YouTube url conversion.
 When clicking a Youtube link, the movie opens in an overlay as it is supposed to but immediately after that, the complete page gets redirected to the original YouTube page.
 Adding a `class="noslimstat"` to the link is reported to work around the issue.
 - When using **WP-Minify**, the javascript files like `fancybox/jquery.fancybox-X.X.X.pack.js` and others need to be excluded from minification.
 - When using **W3 Total Cache**, minification needs to be switched off.
-You can try to run **WP-Minify** alongside W3TC to be able to exclude fancybox files (as suggested above) ans still have page speed benefit from minification.
+You can try to run **WP-Minify** alongside W3TC to be able to exclude fancybox files (as suggested above) and still have page speed benefit from minification.
 - **WP Supersized** uses the Animate Enhanced jQuery extension which causes a conflict with the Easing extension used by FancyBox resulting in a 0px sized lightbox frame and/or some kind of positioning issue with auto-centering.

 = Theme conflicts =